Real Estate Q&A Series

 Short Answer

 Under North Carolina law, a life tenant (the person with lifetime rights) generally pays the ongoing carrying costs: annual property taxes, hazard insurance for their occupancy, routine maintenance, and interest on any existing mortgage.
-The remainderman (the future owner) typically bears or shares long-term principal reductions and structural or capital replacements that preserve the property’s value.
+The remainderman (the future owner) may be responsible for extraordinary repairs or may seek contribution in some circumstances, but these allocations often depend on the creating instrument and equitable principles rather than a fixed default rule.
 The deed, will, or court order creating the life estate can change these defaults.

 Understanding the Problem